gwu-libraries/inventory_old/README.md

         $ cp local_settings.py.template local_settings.py

 2. Update the values in the local_setting.py file:  for the database, NAME, USER, and PASSWORD to the database you created above, and set ENGINE to 'postgresql_psycopg2'; also, set a SECRET_KEY.
-Enter appropriate values for requester, minter, url and port under IDSERVICE and TEST_IDSERVICE.
-Set appropriate path for LOGS_DIRECTORY.
+Enter appropriate values for requester, minter, url and port under IDSERVICE and TEST_IDSERVICE, and set an appropriate path for LOGS_DIRECTORY.

         $ vim local_settings.py